 2. (3) Isaiah’s word to Judah as she observes Moab under judgment.

 Make your shadow like the night in the middle of the day;

 a.
 Hide the outcasts: Here, in the compassion of his prophecy, Isaiah pleads with the rulers of Judah to hide the outcasts of Moab.
 Again, his great sympathies are probably due to the connection between Moab and the royal house of David.

 b.
 Do not betray him who escapes: Isaiah wanted Judah to be a place of refuge and protection for Moab under judgment.
-This is exactly what the church should be, when people are under the strong hand of the LORD in the world.
-We should be a place that will hide the outcasts and receive him who escapes, never to betray them.
+This is exactly what the church should when people receive the judgment that fits their rebellion against God.
+If they humbly flee for refuge among God’s people, the church should be a place that will hide the outcasts and receive him who escapes, never to betray them.